Regional Directorate, Chandigarh

 5 Marketing Cooperatives 1

-6 Cooperative Sugar Mils 0
+6 Cooperative Sugar Mills 0

-7 Labour Cooperative Society 0
+7 Labour Cooperative Societies 0

-8 Transport Societies 2
+8 Transport societies 2

-9 Fruit and Vegitables Societies 0
+9 Fruit & Vegetable societies 0

-10 Other type of Societies 1
+10 Other type of societies 1

 Total 22

-Implementation of NCDC Programmes :
+Implementation of NCDC Programmes : In UT Chandigarh

 i.
 Banking